joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/24/science/openai-huggingface-alarming-capabilities.html

 **Iran Pledges to Defy Trump’s Economic Sanctions**\
-`Analysts say Tehran could intensify the dispute militarily after attempts to squeeze its economy.
-An Iranian official vowed “not a single drop of oil” would leave the Gulf.`\
+`Analysts say Tehran could intensify the dispute militarily after the United States announced new efforts to squeeze Iran’s economy.
+One Iranian official vowed that “not a single drop of oil” would leave the gulf.`\
 https://www.nytimes.com/2026/08/24/world/middleeast/iran-sanctions-economy-us-trump.html

 **Latest Polls on Arizona's Prop.
 144 Voter ID and Citizenship Voting Amendment**\